University of Southern California

 BioScholar

-BioScholar is a Knowledge Engineering and Management system to support a single scientific worker (at the level of a graduate student or postdoctoral worker) to design, construct and manage a shared knowledge repository for a research group by curating and processing knowledge from the scientific literature.
-This project is funded by NIGMS from 2008-2012 under grant RO1-GM083871.
-Aspects of the project work are also supported by : the Biomedical Informatics Research Network (1 U24 RR025736).
+BioScholar is a Knowledge Engineering and Management system to support a single scientific worker (at the level of a graduate student or postdoctoral worker) to design, construct and manage a shared knowledge repository for a research group by curating and processing knowledge from the biomedical scientific literature.
+In particular, we use BioScholar as the platform for our work in the DARPA Big Mechanisms program.

 More information »